sayalichakradeo/imt549_assignment10/README.md

 I decided to take this assignment as an opportunity to make a travel blog for the places we have visited so far.

 Keeping this blog limited to the places we visited in the States.
+Note: all the images are clicked by us :)

 Link to git page: https://sayalichakradeo.github.io/imt549_assignment10/index.html